perladvent/perldotcom/content/article/passing-by.md

 ```
 So it clearly states that these are 2 different variables.

-But wait, there is also some cases where the assignment is actually *aliasing*, it is what happen in `foreach` loops:
+But wait, there are also some cases where the assignment is actually *aliasing*, it is what happen in `foreach` loops:
 ```perl
 my @array = ( "foo", "bar", "baz" );